nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 manner with a specified start and end date and a start and end time.
 * **tag**: A tag is an attribute that can be associated with a task or lesson to represent a module code.
 PlaNus' time analysis feature is based on the tags of the tasks and lessons.
 * **description**: A description is one or two sentences used to explain or add remarks to a task or lesson.
-It can be optional.
+It is optional.

 --------------------------------------------------------------------------------------------------------------------